 No charge is made if an appointment is cancelled with at least 24 hours notice.
 A 50% charge will usually be levied for cancellations with less than 24 hours notice, with 100% charge levied for cancellations with less than 2 hours notice.

 I am an Accredited member of BACP and work according to their Ethical Framework and Guidelines.
-I hold professional indemnity insurance and enhanced CRB clearance.
+I hold professional indemnity insurance and an enhanced DBS certificate.
 I receive regular monthly supervision.

 i am a fully qualified supervisor of individual counsellors and psychotherapists who work in a variety of settings including NHS, university counselling services, organisations and private practice.
 Please see my supervisor profile for further information on face to face or Skype supervision.

 Maps & Directions

 I am able to offer early morning and evening appointments, alongside daytime appointments, please call me on 07999 583641.